Arash-Mansourpour/SynthGenesis/README.md

-Agent-based modeling to simulate cell-cell interactions.
+Agent-based modeling (e.g., NetLogo) for simulating cell division dynamics.

-Partial differential equations (PDEs) for nutrient diffusion and uptake.
+Finite element analysis (FEA) for modeling nutrient diffusion in the bioreactor.

-Output: A blastocyst-stage embryo ready for further development or analysis.
+Output: A blastocyst-stage embryo suitable for further maturation.

-5. In Vitro Maturation and Organogenesis
+Stage 5: In Vitro Maturation and Organogenesis

-Purpose: Model long-term development to simulate organ formation.
+Objective: Simulate long-term development to model organ formation and tissue differentiation.

-Procedure:
+Step 5.1: Artificial Womb Setup

-Transfer the blastocyst to an artificial womb environment with precise control of temperature, pH, and oxygen levels.
+Transfer the blastocyst to a biomimetic artificial womb with a polyethersulfone membrane for gas exchange.
+Maintain 37°C, pH 7.4, and 95% humidity.
+Perfuse with synthetic amniotic fluid (e.g., DMEM/F12 with 10% FBS).

-Introduce growth factors (e.g., FGF, Wnt) to guide tissue differentiation.

-Use organ-on-chip platforms to simulate organ-specific microenvironments.
+Step 5.2: Tissue Differentiation
+Introduce lineage-specific growth factors: BMP4 (20 ng/mL) for mesoderm, Activin A (100 ng/mL) for endoderm, and retinoic acid (1 µM) for ectoderm.
+Use organ-on-chip platforms to mimic organ-specific microenvironments (e.g., liver, heart).

+Step 5.3: Developmental Monitoring
+Track organogenesis with light-sheet microscopy and multiphoton imaging.
+Quantify tissue morphology with 3D reconstruction software (e.g., Imaris).
+Validate functionality with electrophysiological assays (e.g., patch-clamp for neural activity).